Nicholas Hoult: 2020–present: Portrayal of dark characters and Lex Luthor

 The following year, Hoult began starring as Peter III of Russia in the Hulu comedy-drama series The Great.
 The series and his performance received critical acclaim.
 He was nominated for two Golden Globe Awards and a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
 In 2021, Hoult appeared in a villainous role in the thriller Those Who Wish Me Dead.
-Hoult starred in the black comedy film The Menu, alongside Ralph Fiennes and Anya Taylor-Joy, in 2022.
+Hoult starred in the black comedy film The Menu in 2022.
 It received positive reviews.

-Hoult will next play the titular role in the comedy-horror film Renfield and will have a voice role in the animated film Garfield.
+Hoult next played the titular role in the comedy-horror film Renfield.
+In June 2023, he was invited to join the Academy of Motion Picture Arts and Sciences in the actors branch.